The Mosel Valley to Calais

 It was a lovely warm sunny day at Tyne Cot and so we decided to stay there and have our lunch in the car park before setting off for the Calais area.

-Fed and watered we headed for the Citi Europe complex where we would wait until it was nearer our 16:05 sailing time.
+Fed and watered we headed for the Cite Europe complex where we would wait until it was nearer our 16:05 sailing time.
 I was determined not to get screwed for another £60 penalty by P&O. The original plan was to go in to the large Carrefour supermarket there and stock up with bits, especially boxes of wine, but on checking the internet a few days ago I discovered that the complex is shut on Sundays, so there's another lesson learned.

 Passport Control at Calais was unusually long, slow, and tedious.
 Perhaps the French Border staff had the hump because they were working rather than watching the France v Portugal football final, and decided to take it out on the passengers.